 Positive Behaviour Support at Huntercombe

-Working with the Centre for the Advancement of Positive Behaviour Support at the British Institute of Learning Disabilities, the Huntercombe Group has been implementing PBS as an integral component of care at its hospitals and centres since April 2017.
+Working with the Centre for the Advancement of Positive Behaviour Support at the British Institute of Learning Disabilities, the Huntercombe Group has, since April 2017, made PBS an integral component of care at its hospitals and centres.

-So far, 21 out of 23 sites have established PBS practitioners to support their services.
-The programme continues to gain momentum, with four new PBS coaches for the next financial year.
+All of our sites have established PBS practitioners to support their services.
 Examples of challenging behaviour encountered by Huntercombe staff vary but they often involve self-harm, aggression or, with brain injuries, distress around personal-care needs.

 Positive Behaviour Support training programmes to embed PBS in Huntercombe culture have opened up new ways of thinking about challenging behaviour and restrictive practice at multiple levels of support, including psychologists, doctors, occupational therapists, speech and language therapists, support workers and nurses.